COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 measure your computer systems, no matter where SAS runs, and

-your MXG and SAS skills are transferrable across platforms.
+your MXG and SAS skills are transferable across platforms.

 3. ERROR: OPEN FAILED FOR FILE XXX: SYSTEM ERROR 013-0E1 results on MVS